BigPolarBear1/factorization/README.md

+One final time before I do what I must, looking for work, big_polar_bear1@proton.me.
+Cant work for big tech bc of what happened in 2023.
+Cant travel to the US anymore bc I would get arrested (hence cant work for US companies either).
+Cant say I didnt try when all the infosec shitheads start pointing fingers agaim.

 Disclaimer: At no point did AI contribute anything to this research project.
 Copilot can't even calculate basic congruences without making mistakes.
 People who think AI can do novel math research are delusional.

 NOTE: Starting 2026, none of my research will be published.
 Only people who treat me with respect will be allowed access to my work.
 And NATO countries/big tech are very low on that list after harassing me for years and treating me like shit.
 And I garantuee you, I will succeed at finding a polynomial time algorithm.
 There is no one else alive in this fucking world more determined then me to succeed at this.
 Fucking losers.